ChanwooBrianKim/PatientZero-post-apocalypse-trade-hub/README.md

 2. Real-Time Chat and Video Communication

 - **server.js**:
-1. MVC (Model-View-Controller) architecture build (separating server.js into controllers and routes)
+1. MVC (Model-View-Controller) architecture build for project growth by separating server.js into controllers and routes